Ruxton/inplace_i18n/README.md

 ## About

-Add/Edit Translations inside your application by using this gem and mounting it's rails engine.
+Add/Edit Translations inside your application by using this gem and mounting its rails engine.

 It makes a few assumptions:
 * you use **yaml for translations**